GTAmodding/gta3script-specs/SPECIFICATION.md

 **implementation**

 particular set of software, running in a particular translation environment under particular control options, that performs translation of programs for, and supports execution of commands in, a particular execution environment.

+**ill-formed program**

+program that is not well-formed. translators should produce diagnostic messages for such programs.

+**well-formed program**

+program constructed according to the synctatic and semantic rules as defined by this specification.

 **value**